 If you are breast feeding, your food menu is pretty easy.
 Otherwise, bring baby food in an insulated lunch bag.

 If you don’t want to worry about eating a full lunch or dinner in the park, definitely bring some non-perishable kid-friendly snacks like goldfish, cheerios, granola bars, and crackers.
 You know the drill.
 Something to snack on that doesn’t need to be kept cool.
 You might want to bring an extra blanket in case they get tired and want to nap or get cold.

-Try our to keep the kids amused.
+Try the Super Parachute Game to keep the kids amused.

 Tweens and Teens

 It’s all about the food and the games at this point.
 What kinds of fun foods do we get to eat at the park and what games can we play in the open area?
 Go ahead Mom, amaze them.

 Some of our favorite games & activities at a picnic: